 A phonetic transcription is very similar to a regular transcription, but instead of converting the audio into a sequence of words, it describes the way spoken words are pronounced using phonetic symbols.
 The most common alphabetic system of phonetic notation is the International Phonetic Alphabet (IPA).

 Emotion annotation aims to determine feelings such as anger, happiness, sadness, fear, or surprise.
 It can be performed on text or audio data.
 Audio emotion analysis is more accurate since audio provides additional clues such as speech rate, pitch, pitch jumps, or voice intensity.
-Emotion detection helps improve human-machine communication, analyze call centre dialogues, etc.
+Emotion detection helps improve human-machine communication, analyze call center dialogues, etc.

 It is the process of determining if a segment of speech is perceived as positive, negative or neutral.
 Audio sentiment analysis is more accurate than text sentiment analysis since audio provides additional information such as the emotional state of the speakers.
 It helps gauge customers opinion, monitor brand/product reputation, customer experience and needs, social media, etc.